EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 A large shopping center known as “Town Center” is located in Leawood.
 Since the shopping center has many retail stores and restaurants, a fair amount of theft cases occur in the Leawood municipal court.
 Also, since Leawood has a small stretch of interstate 435 within its borders, the Leawood police regularly patrol that area, which produces a large number of drug and DUI related charges.

 Courthouse: The Leawood Municipal courthouse is located a few blocks east of Roe off Town Center Drive.
 The Leawood Police Department and Courthouse share the building together.
 Additionally, the Courthouse contains one large courtroom which seats over 100 people and contains a court clerk’s office located to the west of the courtroom.
 Court takes place on more than one day each week and officers are present to do a security screen whenever court is in session.
-Conversely, office are not present for security screens when court is not session.
+Conversely, officers are not present for security screens when court is not session.
 The court clerk’s office is used to resolve minor court matters and is open during regular business hours.
 The courtroom is directly linked to various detention facilities in Johnson County by a multimedia set up.
 This multimedia set up is used so defendants can be seen on video without actually having to be brought the courthouse.

 The address of the Leawood Municipal Court is: 4205 Town Center Dr. Leawood, KS 66211